 • You will learn to understand external and internal forces within the interplay between structure and structural members and to visualise these.

 • You will take on practical challenges: you will conclude the pre-master with a design exercise in which you will design integrally with technical knowledge and skill.

 • You will be inspired by excursions and fascinating lectures from professionals from the practice about their field of specialisation or about their fascination for an element of architecture.

 And: when you have successfully completed the pre-master Architecture & Technology, you will be very well prepared for the Master in Architecture at the Academy of Architecture.
 You will have more chance of being directly admitted to the Master’s programme.

 Practical teaching method

-At the Academy of Architecture in Amsterdam, we believe in ‘learning from experiences’ and ‘applying theory in practice’.
-Our way of teaching is adapted to this.
-The combination of studying and concrete practise is an essential part of the pre-master.
+At the Academy of Architecture in Amsterdam, we believe in ‘learning from experiences’ and ‘applying theory into practice’.
+Our way of teaching is adapted to these elements.
+The combination of studying and concrete practise is an essential part of this pre-master.